ivanspasov99/go-best-practices/way-to-think/design-patterns.md

 *The use of the design patterns is an art, no rules when to use what*

+// The page is under develoment, please do not use as reference yet

 1. [Creational Patterns](#creational-patterns)
    - [Singleton](#singleton)
    - [Builder](#builder)